-Emily Penn, a senior in chemical engineering, is working on a SuperUROP project for improving energy storage, specifically involving electrodes for redox flow batteries.
+Emily Penn, a senior in chemical engineering, worked on a SuperUROP project for improving energy storage, specifically involving electrodes for redox flow batteries.
 Photo: Gretchen Ertl

-EECS senior Nichole Imani Clarke's SuperUROP project involves helping to develop the App Inventor programming environment for the iOS operating system.
+EECS senior Nichole Imani Clarke's SuperUROP project involved helping to develop the App Inventor programming environment for the iOS operating system.
 Photo: Gretchen Ertl

-SuperUROP scholars showcased their work during presentations at the fall term Proposal Pitch session.
+SuperUROP scholars showcased their work during presentations a Proposal Pitch session.
 Photo: Gretchen Ertl

-Jesse Chang, a senior in EECS, is working on a SuperUROP project to help improve the imaging speeds of atomic-force microscopes (AFMs).
+Jesse Chang, a senior in EECS, worked on a SuperUROP project to help improve the imaging speeds of atomic-force microscopes (AFMs).
 Photo: Gretchen Ertl

-EECS junior Nicholas Charchut's SuperUROP project involves applying deep learning to autonomous driving.
+EECS junior Nicholas Charchut's SuperUROP project involved applying deep learning to autonomous driving.
 Photo: Gretchen Ertl

-EECS senior Ronald Davis' SuperUROP project, "Driving a Nitrogen Vacancy with a Microscale CMOS Inductor," involves both quantum mechanics and electrical engineering.
+EECS senior Ronald Davis' SuperUROP project, "Driving a Nitrogen Vacancy with a Microscale CMOS Inductor," involved both quantum mechanics and electrical engineering.
 Photo: Gretchen Ertl

-MIT postdoctoral associate Rabia Yazicigil chats with a SuperUROP presenter at the Proposal Pitch session.
+MIT postdoctoral associate Rabia Yazicigil chatted with a SuperUROP presenter at the Proposal Pitch session.
 Photo: Gretchen Ertl

-Guest speaker Katie Rae, CEO and managing partner of The Engine, talks about entrepreneurship and opportunities for "tough technologies."
+Guest speaker Katie Rae, CEO and managing partner of The Engine, spoke about entrepreneurship and opportunities for "tough technologies."

 Scholars participate in a year-long research experience and enroll in 6.UAR (Preparation for Undergraduate Research).
 Working on supervised projects, students learn the essentials of research, from designing experiments to writing research papers to presenting at conferences.